fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 First, the static typing of Fortran makes it awkward to define general purpose hash functions.
 Instead hash functions are defined for some of the more common
-objects: character strings and rank one arrays of integers.
+objects: character strings and rank-1 arrays of integers.
 Other objects can, in principle, be hashed by using `transfer` to map their contents to an integer array, typically one of kind `INT8`.
 The other problem is that hash codes are typically defined using